httpwg/wg-materials/interim-20-10/minutes.md

 Annabelle: the canonicalization of the ___ is to ___

-Cory: I think binary basic items aren't don't have a single cannonicalization.
+Cory: I think binary basic items aren't don't have a single canonicalization.
 There may be some ambiguity that might be worth calling out.

 Annabelle: thanks